695 - Albert Okura

 Orange County Register, Orange County Sun, Sam Bernardino Sun, People Magazine, Wired Magazine, Alta Magazine, SF Estate,

-sorry, SF Gate, and The Guardian.
+sorry, SF Gate, and the Guardian.

 Yeah.